 Delegations and designations are valid for 2 years unless revoked earlier.
 Two months before expiration of the delegation or designation, Fiscal Service notifies the delegator or designator of the pending expiration of the delegation or designation by mailing a Letter of Notification of Pre-Expiration to the address listed in Section V of FS Form 2958DO or FS Form 210 series form that documented the delegation or designation.

 Delegations and designations not renewed by their expiration date become void as of that date, and no further delegations or designations, certifications, etc., will be accepted from the individual.
-Fiscal Service notifies agencies of expired delegations and designations via a Letter of Notification of Expiration mailed to the delegating or Designating Official at the address provided in Section V of the original delegation or designation form.
-Once a delegation or designation expires, the agency must submit a new delegation or designation form to Fiscal Service to reinstate the authority for that individual.
+Fiscal Service notifies federal entities of expired delegations and designations via a Letter of Notification of Expiration mailed to the delegating or Designating Official at the address provided in Section V of the original delegation or designation form.
+Once a delegation or designation expires, the federal entity must submit a new delegation or designation form to Fiscal Service to reinstate the authority for that individual.

-When using FS Form 2958DO or FS Form 210 series form to document a revocation, the submitting agency must complete Sections I, II, IV, and V of the form.
-Revocation forms do not require sample signatures of the individual whose authority is being revoked (Section III), but they must be signed in Section IV by the Head of Agency or other official who has been lawfully delegated designation authority for the function being revoked.
+When using FS Form 2958DO or FS Form 210 series form to document a revocation, the submitting federal entity must complete Sections I, II, IV, and V of the form.
+Revocation forms do not require sample signatures of the individual whose authority is being revoked (Section III), but they must be signed in Section IV by the Head of Federal Entity or other official who has been lawfully delegated designation authority for the function being revoked.

 Section 3075—Renewals of Delegations and Designations

-Effective November 1, 2018, each FS Form 210 series form renewal for an agency that processes payments through Treasury, Fiscal Service must include the Designee affirmation of a re-certification of the Fiscal Service Certifying Officer Training within 30 days prior to the submission of the form.
+Effective November 1, 2018, each FS Form 210 series form renewal for a federal entity that processes payments through Treasury, Fiscal Service must include the Designee affirmation of a re-certification of the Fiscal Service Certifying Officer Training within 30 days prior to the submission of the form.
 A certificate of completion is only available upon successfully passing the exam at the end of the training.
 The certificate of completion must be maintained by the Designee and be provided upon request to Fiscal Service.

-Agencies also may renew designations that are about to expire, and for which there are no changes in the details of the designation, by submitting an agency initiated Letter of Renewal, signed by an active, authorized Designating Official.
-Agency initiated Letters of Renewal must:
+Federal entities also may renew designations that are about to expire, and for which there are no changes in the details of the designation, by submitting a federal entity initiated Letter of Renewal, signed by an active, authorized Designating Official. federal entity initiated Letters of Renewal must:

-Agencies may use an agency initiated Letter of Renewal to renew multiple designations at the same time.
-They may not use Letters of Notification of Pre-Expiration and agency initiated Letters of Renewal to renew delegations of designation authority.
+Federal entities may use a federal entity-initiated Letter of Renewal to renew multiple designations at the same time.
+They may not use Letters of Notification of Pre-Expiration and federal entity-initiated Letters of Renewal to renew delegations of designation authority.
 Delegations of designation authority may be renewed only on FS Form 2958DO.

 Section 3085—Certification of Payments to Treasury